princeshahnawaz2012/CodeIgniter-Multilingual/README.md

 #### Getting correct language

-In the hook file "multilingual.php", there is a method : "get_language" used to find the correct language.
-This method check the language defined in the browser preferences.
+In the hook file "multilingual.php", there is a method : "_get_language" used to find the correct language, using urls of the application or browser preferences.

 #### Language configuration